Tampa Bay Buccaneers: Jon Gruden years (2002–2008)

-Dungy was fired by the Buccaneers following a 31–9 loss to the Philadelphia Eagles in the Wildcard Round of 2001 and soon thereafter hired as the head coach of the Indianapolis Colts, while the Bucs mounted a search for his replacement that would include numerous names and rejections.
+Dungy was fired by the Buccaneers after a 31–9 loss to the Philadelphia Eagles in the Wildcard Round of 2001 and soon thereafter hired as the head coach of the Indianapolis Colts, while the Buccaneers mounted a search for his replacement that would include numerous names and rejections.
 Several potential candidates were offered the job, including University of Florida head coach (and former Buccaneers quarterback) Steve Spurrier, former New York Giants head coach Bill Parcells, and Baltimore Ravens defensive coordinator Marvin Lewis.
-Spurrier jumped to the Redskins when he was offered the most lucrative salary package ever offered to an NFL head coach, and Parcells eventually passed on the Bucs' offer—the second time he had done so in the history of the franchise.
-Bucs' general manager Rich McKay threw his support behind Lewis.
+Spurrier jumped to the Redskins when he was offered the most lucrative salary package ever offered to an NFL head coach, and Parcells eventually passed on the Buccaneers' offer—the second time he had done so in the history of the franchise.
+Buccaneers' general manager Rich McKay threw his support behind Lewis.
 The Glazer brothers were so displeased with the selection of yet another defensive-minded coach that they overruled McKay and took control of the candidate search themselves.
 They made it clear that their top choice was Jon Gruden; however, he was still under contract with the Oakland Raiders.

 While talks with the Raiders were secretly underway, the Glazers publicly pursued another respected offensive mind, San Francisco 49ers head coach Steve Mariucci.
-Just when initial reports indicated that Mariucci had agreed to become both the Bucs' head coach and their general manager, Raiders owner Al Davis agreed to release Gruden to Tampa Bay.
+Just when initial reports indicated that Mariucci had agreed to become both the Buccaneers' head coach and their general manager, Raiders owner Al Davis agreed to release Gruden to Tampa Bay.

 The Glazers' shrewd move eventually paid off in acquiring Gruden, but it was costly.
-The team hired Gruden away from the Raiders on February 20, 2002, but the price was four draft picks, including the Bucs' first and second-round picks in 2002, their first-round pick in 2003, and their second-round selection in 2004, along with $8 million in cash.
+The team hired Gruden away from the Raiders on February 20, 2002, but the price was four draft picks, including the Buccaneers' first and second-round picks in 2002, their first-round pick in 2003, and their second-round selection in 2004, along with $8 million in cash.
 (The league as a result prohibited any further trading of draft picks for coaches.)
 Gruden was frustrated by the limitation of his coaching authority by Davis and was more than pleased to return to Tampa Bay.
-His parents lived in Carrollwood, and he had spent part of his childhood in Tampa in the early 1980s when his father was a running backs coach and later a scout for the Bucs.
+His parents lived in Carrollwood, and he had spent part of his childhood in Tampa in the early 1980s when his father was a running backs coach and later a scout for the Buccaneers.

 Upon his arrival in Tampa, Gruden immediately went to work, retooling a sluggish offense, changing over 50% of the starting offense.
 With a new Tailback, Wide Receiver, Two Tight Ends, Left Tackle, and Left Guard, Gruden put his stamp on the teams offense to remove the "Dungy's Team" label.
-The league's sweeping realignment sent the Bucs to the new NFC South Division, along with the Falcons, Carolina Panthers and New Orleans Saints.
+The league's sweeping realignment sent the Buccaneers to the new NFC South Division, along with the Falcons, Carolina Panthers and New Orleans Saints.